-AASB 2021-1 Amendments to AASs - Classification of Liabilities as Current or Non-current
+AASB 2020-1 Amendments to AASs - Classification of Liabilities as Current or Non-current

 A liability is classified as current if the entity has no right at the end of the reporting period to defer settlement for at least 12 months after the reporting period.
 These amendments to AASB 101 Presentation of Financial Statements clarify the requirements for classifying liabilities as current or non-current.
-Specifically:
+However, these requirements have subsequently been further amended by AASB 2022-6 Amendments to AASs - Non-current Liabilities with Covenants with a deferred application date of 1 January 2024.